-Title: Deputy Chair Sustainable Development Fund Committee / Equality and Diversity Champion
+Title: Deputy Chair of the Authority / Deputy Chair Sustainable Development Fund Committee / Equality and Diversity Champion

 Appointing Authority: Welsh Government appointed member